Residency Program Aims

 Our foundational teaching philosophy is to provide a superb, well-rounded clinical education, and we have trained many successful graduates since the program was established in 1999.
 Based at a public, tertiary care hospital and level I trauma center, our program provides trainees with exposure to complex and challenging clinical problems.
 Residents interact daily with skilled faculty members and are provided mentorship and practical experience that prepares them to excel in any clinical environment.

 Graduates of UNC PM&R serve their patients through clinical excellence and compassionate care.
 They also support efforts in education, outreach, research, leadership, innovation and the responsible utilization of resources.
+We provide our graduates the tools needed to deliver inclusive care and exceptional support for diverse populations, including those from underrepresented or disadvantaged backgrounds.
 While many of our alumni pursue fellowship and subspecialty training, we ensure that all of our graduates develop broad competencies and are well-prepared to attain board certification in Physical Medicine & Rehabilitation.

 At UNC, we strive to provide a rigorous educational experience coupled with strong support for resident wellness and a healthy work-life balance.
 The long-term success of our program and its graduates is tied to our ability to cultivate a culture of teamwork, resilience and sense of purpose in our faculty, residents, students and staff.
 The product of this comradery is a positive educational experience that enhances our own well-being as well as our ability to offer compassionate care for those we serve.